rudrika08/FED-Frontend/README.md

 ### How to Run Locally

-To run FED Desktop locally on your machine, follow these steps:
+To run FED FRONTEND locally on your machine, follow these steps:

 1. **Clone Repository**:
    ```bash